Last updated on March 21st, 2019 at 11:06 pm

 She purchased one with a $200/mth premium for 20years and based on projections, the plan will yield only $55,000 at best!

 Endowment plans have their merits as a low risk investment with some GUARANTEED RETURNS!
-We have looked at numerous plans and returns are about 2-4% on average.
+I have looked at numerous plans and returns are about 2-4% on average.

 You need less to reach your goals with a proper investment plan!